CWBudde/cordova-smtp-client/README.md

     $ cordova plugin add https://github.com/nelsonhumberto/cordova-smtp-client.git

-Under the plugins / com.cordova.smtp.client / www folder you will find a Typescript file to help you use the plugin (not mandatory) MailSettings.ts, if you are not using typescript there is also a javascript version of it under the same folder MailSettings.js.
+Under the plugins / www folder you will find a Typescript file to help you use the plugin (not mandatory) MailSettings.ts, if you are not using typescript there is also a javascript version of it under the same folder MailSettings.js.

 On your javascript call use a code similar to this.